 The converging waterways shared a broader walkway that covered the entire intersection compared to the skinny mid-street overpasses.
 Boro peered at the feeble grates connecting their path to the rightmost channel sidewalk and shook her head.

-"Alright then, lead the–" Mid step from the corner, Baran stopped.
+"Alright then, lead the–" Mid-step from the corner, Baran stopped.

 A figure emerged, moving away, on the lower path from underneath the grated platform.
 They slid through the barreled firepits, the soggy garbage hoarded in unorganized mounds and the restless vagrants.
 Like a snake in tall grass, they slithered with low steps.
 Despite their lengthy gray trench coat, this person drew a salient aura.
 The way a quality gnot might catch your eye amongst useless trinkets.
 The concealing hooded coat, while tall and dull, failed to dissuade Baran's curiosity.
 Glimpses of copper heeled dark brown boots appeared under gliding tattered coat tails.
 A couple of distant steps connected Baran's recollection with a satisfying mental click.

 What was the likelihood the fence sought the destination extracted from Romek's interrogation?
 The chance was high.
 So high as to conclude a certainty.

-The wearkin's sparse details about his confrontation with the shopkeeper left little to cross-examine except for an acute sting of mistrust, but Baran was determined to act professionally despite the day's failures.
+The wearkin's sparse details about his confrontation with the shopkeeper left little to cross-examine except for an acute sting of mistrust, but Baran was determined to act professionally, despite the day's failures.
 Nothing remarkable had stood out since entering the drain district, excluding himself, Romek and Boro; an observation that contradicted this mysterious traveler.
 The evidence, however limited, stacked against a random chance encounter of styled footwear wading through such a disgusting place.
 That must be the fence.

 Similar to the day’s previous surprises, this one brought nothing but trouble.
 The fence was headed rightward.
 Already halfway through the channel, they'd be at the next intersection within the minute and out of sight a second after..